ootsun/dlay-pay-server/README.md

 ![diagram](documentation/diagram.png)

 1. The customer initiates a payment on the consumer's website
-2. His server contacts the DLay Pay server with this information : paymentId, merchantId, amountInWei, callbackUrl and addressToCredit.
+2. Its server contacts the DLay Pay server with this information : paymentId, merchantId, amountInWei, callbackUrl and addressToCredit.
 The response contains a redirection link pointing to the DLay Pay website.
 3. The consumer redirects the customer
 4. He connects his wallet and signs a transaction.
 The recipient of the transaction is the address of DLay Pay.
 The signed transaction is not submitted to zkSync.
 Instead, it is sent to the DLay Pay server